Sci-Fi Movies of the 2010s

 Altogether, it’s very splendid visually.
 It does explore some details of the main sci-fi premise.
 And if you’re in the market for a particularly frantic shoot-em-up, it will do that for you, too.

-The main story is a familiar one, about discovery of the past and treachery, about who your real friends are.
+The main story is conventional, being about discovery of the past and treachery, about who your real friends are.
 We get to like just one character in this story — and it isn’t the main one.

 This movie was preceded in 1995 by an animated movie of the same name, which had two animated sequels, and an anime TV series.